opraveen/machine-learning/projects/capstone/capstone_proposal.md

 I couldn't find freely accessible twitter data on cryptocurrencies.
 I plan to use twitter API to access relevant bitcoin/ethereum tweets and perform sentiment analysis using NLTK package.
 One of the goals of this project is to understand if there is a correlation between tweets and cryptocurrency prices.

+If I cannot easily obtain twitter data for at least a six-month time window, I plan to look into Reddit (r/CryptoCurrency) perform sentiment analysis on headlines.

 ### Solution Statement

-I'd begin with applying linear regression (using sklearn) on the available data.
+I'd begin with applying linear regression (using scikit-learn) on the available data.
 As this data has temporal information (time series), recurrent neural networks would naturally apply.
 I plan to train a Long-Short Term Memory (LSTM) using Keras package with Tensorflow backend.
+I plan to vary the window size in this range (3-day, 7-day, 15-day, 30-day)

 ### Benchmark Model